Open-ForBC/OpenForBC-Benchmark/benchmarks/blender_benchmark/README.md

 |  2.82            |   ✅   |     ✅    |      ✅   |   ✅  |          ✅        |
 -----------------------------------------------------------------------------------

+* victor scene is also available, but causes blender to exit

 ### Devices supported:
 ✅ CPU
 ✅ GPU (Tested:CUDA)